-NOTES TO THE UNAUDITED CONDENSED FINANCIAL STATEMENTS, continued For the period from 1 July 2022 to 31 December 2022
+NOTES TO THE UNAUDITED CONDENSED FINANCIAL STATEMENTS, continued For the three and nine month periods ended 31 March 2023

 Financial assets

 Initial recognition

 Financial assets at amortised cost, which includes other receivables, amounts held in escrow and cash and bank balances, are initially recognised at their fair value at the date of the transaction and are subsequently measured at amortised cost using the effective interest rate method.
 Cash and cash equivalents are defined as cash in hand, demand deposits and highly liquid investments readily convertible to known amounts of cash and subject to insignificant risk of changes in value.
 Cash and cash equivalents consist of cash at bank and deposits with a maturity of less than three months at the date of inception.